MichaelMMacLeod/kakoi/documentation/src/kakoi.md

 ## development status: DESIGN ##

-This software currently exists only as design documentation.
+This software currently exists only as a set of design documentation rough drafts.
 No code has been written yet; don't get too excited.

 All of the images in this document are SVGs, meaning that when viewing in a browser you may zoom in and out without the images getting blurry.
 All images (unless stated otherwise) were drawn with the help of Inkscape.